vmware/versatile-data-kit/specs/vep-2272-complete-data-job-configuration-persistence/README.md

 the communication process and leverage the database as the primary source of data job configuration information.
 Here's how this enhancement can be described in more detail:

-The existing APIs, which might have previously interacted directly with Kubernetes for data job-related operations, will be refactored to retrieve and update data job configurations exclusively from the database.
+The existing APIs, which might have previously interacted directly with Kubernetes for data job deployment-related operations, will be refactored to retrieve and update data job deployment configurations exclusively from the database.
 This architectural change allows for improved performance as the APIs will no longer need to make frequent and potentially resource-intensive calls to the Kubernetes API server.

 By relying on the database as the central source of truth for data job configurations, the system can achieve faster response times and reduce the overall load on the Kubernetes API.

 With this rework, the APIs will become more lightweight, leveraging the optimized data access and querying capabilities of the database.
-Consequently, the overall system performance will be enhanced, providing a smoother and more efficient experience for users interacting with the data job management functionalities.
+Consequently, the overall system performance will be enhanced, providing a smoother and more efficient experience for users interacting with the data job deployment management functionalities.

 ### Performance